pbp-kelompok-e8/spot-runner/README.md

 - Profile Picture
 - Base Location

-Akun event organizer memiliki relasi:
+Akun event organizer memiliki relasi dengan:
 - Event (one to many)
 - Review (one to many)
 - Merchandise (one to many)